Thanksgiving Week Extravaganza #5: CAKE!

 - Next gently roll/wrap the cake in plastic wrap and carefully transfer to a rectangular dish or cutting board and refrigerate until completely chilled and firm enough to handle easily – about 6 hours.

-- To slice, carefully unroll from the plastic wrap and place on a serving dish, then use a serrated knife (wiping it clean each slice) to carefully slice the roll into about 10 pieces.
+- To slice, carefully unroll from the plastic wrap and place on a serving dish.
+Then use a serrated knife (wiping it clean each slice) to carefully slice the roll into about 10 pieces (amount as original recipe is written // adjust if altering batch size).
 Enjoy as is, or dust with a bit of powdered sugar.

 *Prep time reflects making, cooling, and rolling the cake, as well as chilling.

-*Nutrition information is a rough estimate for 1 of 10 slices calculated using 1/2 cup (64 g) powdered sugar.
+*Nutrition information is a rough estimate calculated using 1/2 cup (64 g) powdered sugar per 10 slices.

 *Method adapted from Gimme Some Oven!